top of page

 Snowflakes tie and cozy toasts

-I've saved the most important tip for last!
-This is especially helpful if you feel intimidated/are in the "I could never pull that off" camp.
+I've saved an important tip for last!
+This one is for anyone feeling intimidated: those feeling curious but still solidly in the "I could never pull that off" camp.
 Next time you've got a bit of time to yourself--like relaxing before bed or during a work-from-home lunch break--gather together a few ties and start trying them on with different styling/outfit ideas.
 (If you don't own any ties, chances are you know someone who does, who you could borrow from for a day or two.)
-Playing dress-up is a way to try out all of these tips (and other ideas) without worrying about what others will think.
+Playing dress-up is a way to try out all of these unconventional ways to wear a necktie (and other ideas that come to you) without worrying about what others will think.
 It takes any potential pressure and anxiety out of exploring something different.
 The more you do it, the more you get a sense of your own personal style preferences and figure out what makes you feel good and confident.
 Over time, you'll get more used to the new looks in the mirror, until you eventually feel excited enough to try them out in the real world!

 A woman taking a picture of herself in a mirror with a silly pose while wearing a hand-painted sailing tie around her head